What the process looks like

 The isolation is recognized by the law and there are high sanctions for its violations.

 Please realize that you are infectious and can endanger anyone in your surroundings.
 If you share a household with other people, do maximum for not infecting them.
 It is quite common that the infected person infects other members of the household even though they are vaccinated.
-That is because in the household there is a very intensive contact of infected and healthy people.
-The amount of the shed virus is so big that it overcomes even immunity gotten after vaccination or suffering from the disease.
+That is because in the household, there is very intensive contact between infected and healthy people.
+The amount of the secreted virus is so big that it overcomes even immunity gained by vaccination or suffering from the disease.

 If you can spend your isolation alone, such as at the cottage, use this option.
 Especially if you share the household with people from groups high at-risk, such as old people or people with chronic diseases and especially immune diseases.

 If you cannot, divide your household into sections for the healthy and for the ill (at least 1 room, better would be a separate part of the apartment or house with its own sanitary facilities).
 In the section for the ill, there should be only the ill person and no healthy people should visit this section (since there is a great amount of virus and a healthy person might get infected only by a short visit).
 In the section for the healthy, there should be only healthy people and no ill person should visit this section.